42atom/minelog/index.md

    2854 plots of size: 282.468 TiB
 Plot count for all harvesters: 179914
 Total size of plots: 17.389 PiB
-Estimated network space: 22.290 EiB
+Estimated network space: 21.683 EiB
-Expected time to win: 6 hours and 49 minutes
+Expected time to win: 7 hours and 1 minute
 Note: log into your key using 'chia wallet show' to see rewards for each key